Repparfjorden: Repparfjorden conflict

-The project goes against Water Framework Directive; Norway has to follow laws that (also) apply to the European Economic Area.
-Furthermore, indigenous rights under Free, prior and informed consent (FPIC), are being violated by the government.
+The mining project goes against the Water Framework Directive; the EFTA Surveillance Authority opened its case against Norway in 2026.
+That regulatory agency "has issued a Formal Notice for the revocation of Nussir's PCA permit", according to a media outlet.
+Norway is supposed to follow laws that apply to the European Economic Area.
+Furthermore, indigenous rights under Free, Prior and Informed Consent (FPIC), are being violated by the government.